progund/exposing-data-lab-server/README.md

 # exposing-data-lab-server

-This is code students can, actuallt should, use to get started with the lab.
+This is code students can, actually should, use to get started with the lab.

 # Description